Reviewable/nodefire/README.md

 NodeFire is a Firebase library for NodeJS that has a pretty similar API but adds the following features:

 1. Most methods return a promise, instead of requiring a callback.
-This works especially nicely with Node's `--harmony` flag and a framework like `co`, allowing you to control data flow with `yield` statements.
+This works especially nicely with a framework like `co`, allowing you to control data flow with `yield` statements.
 2. Any paths passed in are treated as templates and interpolated within an implicit or explicit scope, avoiding manual (and error-prone) string concatenation.
 Characters forbidden by Firebase are automatically escaped.
 3. Since one-time fetches of a reference are common in server code, a new `get` method makes them easy and an optional LRU cache keeps the most used ones pinned and synced to reduce latency.
 4. Transactions prefetch the current value of the reference to avoid having every transaction re-executed at least twice.
 5. In debug mode, traces are printed for failed security rule checks (and only failed ones).

+If you'd like to be able to use generators as `on` or `once` callbacks, make sure to set `Promise.on` to a `co`-compatible function.

 ## Example